 The figure with 7 sides is called a heptagon, also sometimes referred to as a septagon.
 This geometric shape belongs to the broader category of polygons, which are closed two-dimensional figures formed by straight line segments.
 The heptagon stands out due to its unique number of sides and angles, making it a fascinating subject in geometry and design.
 Understanding the properties and characteristics of heptagons can provide valuable insights into mathematical principles and their practical applications.

 From architectural designs to artistic creations, the heptagon appears in various forms and contexts.
 Its presence might not be as ubiquitous as squares or triangles, but its distinct shape often adds a touch of uniqueness and complexity to any composition.
-Delving into the world of heptagons uncovers a rich tapestry of mathematical concepts and real-world applications.
+In practice, delving into the world of heptagons uncovers a rich tapestry of mathematical concepts and real-world applications.
 This exploration will provide you with a comprehensive understanding of what a heptagon is, its properties, and its significance in various fields.

 Comprehensive Overview of Heptagons